mysql/mysql-utilities/doc/man/mysqlfailover.rst

 (192.168.0.6) and the hostname (ubuntu.net) to determine if they are the same machine.

-Similarly, if you use localhost to connect to the master, the health report may not show all of the slaves.
-It is best to use the actual hostname of the master when connecting or setting up replication.
+Similarly, in order to avoid issues mixing local IP '127.0.0.1' with 'localhost', all the addresses '127.0.0.1' will be internally converted to 'localhost' by the utility.
+Nevertheless, It is best to use the actual hostname of the master when connecting or setting up replication.

 The utility will check to see if the slaves are using the option --master-info-repository=TABLE.
 If they are not, the utility will stop with